-Elasticsearch Snapshots to Minio
+Elasticsearch Snapshots to MinIO

-Minio is a high-performance, self-hosted AWS S3 compatible object storage solution.
+MinIO is a high-performance, self-hosted, AWS S3-compatible object storage solution.

 Prerequisites

-Creating Bucket
+Creating a Bucket

 Creating a Service Account

-Elasticsearch S3 Repository Plugin Installation
+Installing the Elasticsearch S3 Repository Plugin

 /usr/share/elasticsearch/bin/elasticsearch-plugin install repository-s3